Others

 Path to .py

-2. Calculate a value: allows you to use a special formula or a special method to determine the path to the file.
+- Calculate a value: allows you to use a formula or method to determine the path to the file, including the use of variables.

 Path to venv folder